 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on January 3, 2013, in Heritage, Politics and tagged cod, Fishery, Great Northern Peninsula, Iceland, Labrador, moratorium, Newfoundland, Newfoundland & Labrador, outmigration, Rural, St. Lunaire – Griquet, Statistics Canada, Youth.
+Posted on January 3, 2013, in Politics, Tourism and tagged cod, Fishery, Great Northern Peninsula, Iceland, Labrador, moratorium, Newfoundland, Newfoundland & Labrador, outmigration, Rural, St. Lunaire – Griquet, Statistics Canada, Youth.
 Bookmark the permalink.
 7 Comments.